 Article 43 of the Argentine Constitution, which article refers to the right to ensure an action for summary proceedings to guarantee constitutional rights (acción de amparo), provides that all persons can file such an action in order to obtain information on the data referring to him or herself contained in registers or databases, and in cases of falsehood or discrimination, may demand the deletion, rectification or confidentiality of the same.
 The databases subject to such action include private databases which are destined “to supply information”.
 This description is not entirely clear, as all databases in essence “supply information”.
 The understanding is that databases that are not used to render information services, but rather to compile documentation or data (such as, scientific or journalistic databases) are excluded from submission to the constitutional provision, and that the action is limited solely to the data of the person initiating proceedings and to the case that the data is destined to be spread.

 The above referred action could be requested in connection with the information collected or processed by Enron under the online activities.
+[I need to understand both the law and how EOL works in terms of data collection in order to make sense of this issue.]

 On November 26, 1998, the Chamber of Senators of the Argentine Congress has approved a draft law called "Habeas Data" which intends to regulate that constitutional right.
 At present, such draft law is under the revision of the Chamber of Deputies and contemplates, among others, the following issues: